Skip to main content Skip to main navigation

 When your interest-only term ends, you’ll be automatically switched to principal and interest repayments.
 You might be able to apply for another interest-only term – get in touch with our home loan specialists to discuss.

-If your circumstances have changed and you need to reduce your payments or pause them for some time, then we could help.
+If your circumstances have changed and you need to reduce your payments for some time, then we could help.

 Tips to help get ahead on your home loan